-Statistics in football/performance analysis seemed to be present for a long time, ~40 years (69).
-While paper and pencil was used in earlier days, software solutions like ProZone allow a more in-depth analysis of football games.
+Statistics in football/performance analysis seemed to be present for a long time, ~40 years (82).
+While paper and pencils was used in earlier days, software solutions like ProZone allow a more in-depth analysis of football games.

 A performance indicator is a selection, or combination, of action variables that aims to define some aspects of a performance in a given sport and, these performance indicators, should relate to

-Utilizing this definition it seems necessary to define “action variables”, which we have then categorized into physical/physiological, technical, tactical and others parameter and will discuss them individually.
+Utilizing this definition it seems necessary to define “action variables”, which we have therefore categorized these actions into physical/physiological, technical, tactical and others parameter and will discuss them individually.

-Physical capacity of players seemed to be a key factor in match performance, despite the fact that non-successful teams covered greater distance in high-speed movement activity (10), which
+Physical capacity of players was commonly believed to be a key factor in match performance.

-Further information stated that improved physical capacity of players influence technical ability (71), namely increased pass rates and therefore might indirectly improve performance indicators (31).
-Studies in England (20) and Italy (66) have reported an association between physical output and final league ranking (10).
-More specifically, match activity such as high-speed running in relation to league position at the end of the playing season have been used to provide an indication to which physical performance can influence the ‘success’ of teams.
-However, total run distance was not associated with the final result (37).
+Further information stated that improved physical capacity of players influence technical ability (87), namely increased pass rates and therefore might indirectly improve performance indicators (39).
+Studies in England (25) and Italy (79) have reported an association between physical output and final league ranking (13).
+More specifically, match activity such as high-speed running in relation to league position at the end of the playing season have been used to provide an indication of the extent to which physical performance can influence the ‘success’ of teams.
+However, total run distance was not associated with the final result (45).

-In return, being “not fit” or not ready to play also suggest that injuries will have an impact in performance and it was shown that successful teams had significant less injuries compared to non-successful team (5).
+Being “fit” or ready to play also suggest that injuries will have an impact in performance and it was shown that successful teams had significant less injuries compared to non-successful team (7).